boysugi20/python-image-to-pallete/README.md

 1. Place your input images in the `input` folder.
 2. Run the script `main.py`.
-3. Translated images will be saved in the `output` folder.
+3. Generated files will be saved in the `output` folder.

 ## Notes
 For each image in input/, the following will be created in output/<image-name>/: